dwyl/phoenix-ecto-append-only-log-example/README.md

 </div>
 <br />

-When a change is made to some data it always creates a _new_ state
+When data is stored in Append-only (_immutable_) Log, if a change is made to some data it always creates a _new_ state
 (_without altering history_)
 this makes it _easy_ to return/rewind to the _previous_ state.